 There are 2 main types of interest-rate (and 2 hybrids).

 Floating: The lender can change the interest rate on the mortgage whenever it chooses.
 A floating-rate mortgage offers you wide scope to change your plans too.
 You can make extra repayments, increase or decrease repayments (subject to some limits), or repay the mortgage early, without copping penalty fees.

 Fixed: The lender cannot change the interest rate for a certain period, such as a year.
 This gives you certainty, and floating rates are usually higher than fixed rates prevailing at the same time.
 This explains why fixed-rate mortgages are very popular these days.
 But with a fixed-rate mortgage you will often face a penalty if you want to change the conditions.

 Capped rate: A compromise is a capped rate.
 If floating rates rise above the cap, the cap doesn't follow, but if floating rates drop below the cap, the capped rate drops too.

 Discounted rate: Another alternative to a fixed-rate deal is to have a discounted rate.
 This guarantees you stay below the floating rate – whichever way it moves – for the length of the discount, provided you have all of your loan in it.

 If you can't repay your mortgage, as a last resort the lender has the right to sell the house to get its money.
 Most lenders will want to help you find other ways to meet your obligations before selling the property.

 If you're already behind on your repayments contact the lender and be upfront and honest.
 Ask if it is prepared to come to an arrangement to help you meet your obligations.
-Do your best to meet ongoing payments, return phone calls and keep a record of who you talk to and when.
+Do your best to meet ongoing payments, return phone calls and emails and keep a record of who you talk to and when.

 Letter of demand: This is the first formal step in the debt recovery process.
 It advises you of the amount you owe in arrears and demands payment by a certain date.